funcx-faas/helm-chart/README.md

 That seems a bit chaotic.
 And how do I switch these to using my own source builds?

 how can i run a test job against this install?

+## Upgrading and developing against non-main environments

+i've been trying this but it's not clear that it is pulling down the latest of
+everything: (I think it does, but just the images are not changing often upstream from me?) helm upgrade -f deployed_values/values.yaml funcx funcx --recreate-pods